 Ghost Mushroom Lane in Mount Gambier

-Ghost Mushroom Lane is a seasonal forest tourism experience proudly presented during May and June annually.
+Ghost Mushroom Lane is a seasonal forest tourism experience proudly presented during May and June each year.

-The Ghost Mushroom Lane visitor site is located within a known mushroom breeding ground, among commercial pine forest near Glencoe, just 16km from Mount Gambier.
-It is open in May and June, during the annual Ghost Mushroom season
+The Ghost Mushroom Lane visitor site is located within a known mushroom breeding ground, among commercial pine forest near Glencoe, just 16km from Mount Gambier in South Australia.
+It is open in May and June, during the annual Ghost Mushroom season.

 The Ghost Mushroom (Omphalotus nidiformis) is a bioluminescent fungus that emits a soft green glow at night.
 The species is native to Australia and can often be found growing on decaying plant material, such as stumps left behind following pine tree harvest.
 The mushrooms emerge in late autumn following good rain and continue into winter, reaching a size of up to 20cm wide.